2018-2019

 Solar Pi 2

-Fifteen students produced, directed and acted in the play The Network by Christian Kiley.
-Students built acting and event management skills, culminating in two successful public performances in at the School of Performing Arts in June.
+Fifteen students produced, stage directed and acted in the play The Network by Christian Kiley.
+Students built acting and event management skills, culminating in two successful public performances at the School of Performing Arts.

 Gender Equity